GPR-C/DTL-0PN-Digital-Commons/0PN-Code.md

 #0PN-Code

 The presentation of an 0PN System Architecture requires first a clear and inclusive data control governance privacy risk model, which is inclusive, non-discriminatory, and empowering.

 Resultibg propose a trustworthy id system architecture, which address the governance and risk vectors highlighted from a human centric data control perspective.  the premise is trustworthy id is achieved through records i control and use then use to engage with 3rd parties.
 Rather than records that are controlled for me.

 Part 1: Governance & Risk

 In governance and risk discourse, legal instruments and modelling we identified through our research that a vector of governance - personal data control has largely been missing.
 As a result the architecture presented first focuses on the control vector of personal data, then applies a privacy risk and security assurance model in accordance with security requirements of this vector.

-There are 3 vectors of digital identity governance which has different privacy risks and security considerations for trustworthy digital identifier management
+There are 3 vectors of digital identitifier governance which has different privacy risks and security considerations for trustworthy digital identifier management.
+These are reflected as 3 modes of operations in a consent receipt wallet.

-1. Personal Data Control - requires decentralized data governance and identifier management
+1. Personal Data Control - independent of the service provider.

 2. Co-Regulated Data Control - requires distributed data controls and identifier management.